 I. OPTIONS FOR PAYING FOR LONG TERM CARE

-The average cost of one month in a nursing home in southern Maine is around $10,000.
+The average cost of one month in a nursing home in Maine is around $12,000.
 There are four options open to families to pay these exorbitant costs.

 A. Self Pay – The obvious first option is for your client to pay for his care from his own funds.
 If a client cannot qualify for State assistance through the MaineCare program; no longer qualifies or does not qualify for Medicare coverage; and has no long-term care insurance, then this may be the only option available.

 B. Long-Term Care Insurance or Nursing Home Insurance – Long-term care insurance may cover both home health care, assisted living, and nursing home expenses.
 Nursing home insurance covers only nursing home expenses.
 Both long-term care and nursing home insurance are sold with: annual or periodic premiums; premiums based on age; cost per day coverage; initial waiting periods; specific lengths of coverage (by time or amount); and inflation protection options.
 Most policies provide that premium payments cease after the person is in the nursing home and benefits begin.
 Companies will take the insured’s medical condition into consideration before issuing a policy.
 Attorneys should review policies with clients, as some policies are notorious for putting such stringent medical eligibility conditions (or provider conditions) on coverage that the client could not possibly utilize benefit provided.